pygsl/pygsl/doc/ref/install.rst

 ------------------------

 Nearly all modules are wrapped.
 A lot of tests are covering various functionality.
-Please report to the `pygsl-discuss`_ mailing list if you find a bug.

-.. _pygsl-discuss: :email:`pysl-discuss <pygsl-discuss@lists.sourceforge.net>`
+Please report to https://github.com/pygsl/pygsl/issues in case of any problems

 The hankel modules have been wrapped.
 Please write to the mailing list `pygsl-discuss`_ if you require one of the modules